thruthesky/site-old-20180411/README.md

 # Lazy Loading

 * All page must be lazy loaded.
 This means all page folder must be a module and registered as a route.

+# Layout for each site.

+* Each site has its own header, footer and possibly side menus and more.
+* Layout is set in `app.component.html` for each domain.
+  In this template, it includes each site's layout assets.
+* Each site's header, footer components must be saved under that site's folder as a module and will be imported by `app module` and used in `app.component.html` to display the layout.